rweich/streamdeck-ts/README.md

 Changes the image of the button.

-- [x] requestable from Plugin
+- [x] can be sent from Plugin
-- [ ] requestable from PropertyInspector
+- [ ] can be sent from PropertyInspector

 **Event Signature**: